DevOpsBootcamp/website/source/configuration-management.rst

     Eventually system administrators were manually managing dozens, or even hundreds, of computers.
 When a computer is manually managed it's called a *Special Snowflake*.
-Specal Snowflakes are setup manually and are very fragile.
-Unfortunately companies like Facebook and Google can't scale *Special Snowflakes* quickly and easliy, so they had to figure out a better solution.
+Special Snowflakes are setup manually and are very fragile.
+Unfortunately companies like Facebook and Google can't scale *Special Snowflakes* quickly and easily, so they had to figure out a better solution.

     The answer was Configuration Management.
 The earliest incarnations were